-The academic performances of both girls and boys in the schools of Mulala division have been very poor.
+The academic performances of both girls and boys in schools have been very poor.
 This has mainly been due to inferiority complex of girls and boys.
 Gender has greatly affected the girls who think that boys are better in some subjects as compared to girls such as mathematics which has greatly contributed to poor academic performance of learners.